The Prelude

 The Aftermath

-The light pulsed like a failing heartbeat.
-Bodies pressed shoulder to shoulder when his eyes opened.
+His eyes opened to pulsing light.
+Bodies pressed shoulder to shoulder around him.
 A scarf draped over a ceiling light turned everything amber, and the floor stuck slightly underfoot.
 A speaker sat on a chair and made the chair legs tremble.
-A cup landed in his hand while someone laughed in his ear.
-A hand slid across his back.
-He took a sip and winced ( it was sugary, cheap, but strong enough to sting), but swallowed anyway.
+A cup landed in his hand, and someone laughed in his ear as a hand slid across his back.
+He took a sip and winced.
+It was sugary and strong enough to sting, but he swallowed anyway.
 Each time he drifted toward an edge, someone pulled him back in with an arm around his shoulder or fingers around his wrist.

 “You’re good,” a man shouted, face shiny with sweat.
 “You’re with us!”

-The man tugged him forward, and the crowd sealed around him, airtight.
-He laughed when other people laughed, nodded at jokes he didn’t hear, danced because standing still made him noticeable in the worst way.
+The man tugged him forward, and the crowd sealed around him.
+He laughed when other people laughed, nodded at jokes he didn’t hear, and danced because standing still made him noticeable in the worst way.
 He kept his cup raised.
-He followed a girl with glitter on her eyelids toward a hallway where shoes lined the floor like a spill and jackets piled in corners.
+He followed a girl with yellow glitter on her eyelids toward a hallway where shoes spilled across the floor, and jackets slumped in corners.
 At the bathroom door, the girl turned and looked him up and down.

 “Who’d you come with?” she asked.

-He opened his mouth.
-His mind offered nothing.
-Behind her, a voice from inside the bathroom, “We’re full.”
+He opened his mouth, but thought had already fled.
+Behind her, a voice sounded from inside the bathroom: “We’re full.”

 The girl shrugged, stepped inside, and shut the door.

 Someone shoved past with a hissed “Move,” and his heel caught on a shoe.
-He stumbled.
-A coat hook snagged his sleeve, ripping the fabric with a dry tearing sound, and he looked down at the split seam while heat spread across his face.
+A coat hook snagged his sleeve, ripping the fabric with a dry tearing sound, and he looked down at the split seam as heat spread across his face.
 In the living room, a guy with a red cup bumped him hard enough to slosh a drink down his chest.

 “Watch it,” the guy snapped.